 “About half of the organics decided to quit working on the lines and attempted to leave the factory.”

 “Leave the factory?
-Why on earth would they want to do that?”
+Why would they want to do that?”

-“I don’t know, Jenny, but it’s over now.”
+“I don’t know, Jada, but it’s over now.”

-The soldiers escorted us to an awaiting shuttle.
+The soldiers escorted us to an awaiting shuttlecraft.
 I took one last look back over the urban battlefield, and climbed in.
 We all took our seats, and the craft lifted off the ground.
-But as the imprinted images of the gruesome scene ruminated in my head, I just couldn’t get the thought of those organics out of my mind.
+But as I ruminated on the imprinted images of the gruesome scene in my head, I just couldn’t get the thought of those organics out of my mind.
 I had grown up knowing how factories were run, and we talked about organics all the time.
 But this was the first time I had ever been up close to one.
 “Daddy,” I said.

 “Yes, dear?”